TOEFL 2026 Writing

 What tone should I use on the TOEFL email?

 Match your tone to the recipient.
 Emails to a professor, dean, or administrator use formal polite language.
 Emails to a classmate or teammate can use contractions and lighter phrasing but should still be grammatically clean.
-Mismatched tone is one of the most common reasons responses cap at band 3.
+Mismatched register is one of the most common reasons responses cap at band 3 on social conventions and tone.

 What structure scores well on Write an Email?